MCPI-Revival/mcpi-revival.github.io/howto/creating-servers.md

 - IP-Banning

 ### Cons
-- Player Inventories Are Not Saved
+- Player Data Is Not Saved
   - An easy workaround is to place your inventory in a chest before logging out.
 - No Whitelist